ravinduheshan99/Performance-Testing-With-JMeter-Load-Testing-From-Scratch/README.md

 ---

 This section explains how controllers produce readable, scalable scripts and how they support module-wise performance analysis as test plans grow more advanced.

+---

+## Section 08 - Timers in JMeter

+### Understanding Timers
+Timers in JMeter are used to introduce delays between requests.
+This helps simulate real user behavior, as users do not send requests continuously without pause.
+Proper use of timers ensures a more realistic load and prevents servers from being overloaded unnaturally.

+---

+### Common Timer Types

+1. **Constant Timer**
+   - Adds a fixed delay between requests.
+   - Example: A 2-second delay between each sampler to simulate user think time.

+2. **Gaussian Random Timer**
+   - Adds a variable delay based on a Gaussian distribution.
+   - Produces a more natural, realistic delay pattern.
+   - Example: Average delay = 2000 ms, deviation = 500 ms → most delays fall between 1500–2500 ms.

+3. **Constant Throughput Timer**
+   - Controls throughput rather than individual delays.
+   - Ensures that a target number of requests per minute/second is maintained.
+   - Example: Target throughput = 60 requests per minute → timer adjusts delays dynamically to maintain this rate.

+---

+### Why Timers Matter

+- Prevents sending all requests at once, which can overload the server.
+- Simulates real user think time.
+- Helps maintain consistent throughput for performance testing.
+- Works with different Thread Groups and Controllers to shape load effectively.

+---

+### Practical Example

+- Scenario: Login → Search → Booking
+- Apply a Constant Timer of 2 seconds between each sampler to mimic the user's reading/thinking time.
+- Use Gaussian Random Timer on search requests to simulate variation in user input speed.
+- Apply Constant Throughput Timer on the booking module to maintain a steady request rate under heavy load.

+Timers make your test scenarios closer to real-life usage, resulting in more accurate performance measurements.